2023 Most Popular Film, Video & Photographic Arts Associate Degree Schools in the Rocky Mountains Region

 Women make up 86% of the film majors at the school.

-Red Rocks Community College ranked #6 on this year’s Most Popular Film, Video & Photographic Arts Associate Degree Schools in the Rocky Mountains Region list.
-Red Rocks Community College is a moderately-sized public school located in the city of Lakewood.
+Red Rocks Community College came in at #6 in this year’s edition of the Most Popular Film, Video & Photographic Arts Associate Degree Schools in the Rocky Mountains Region ranking.
+Red Rocks Community College is a medium-sized public school located in the medium-sized city of Lakewood.

 Women make up 50% of the film majors at the school.